grigoryvp/vscode-language-xi/README.md

 open `js_api.xi` file and scroll to the first `search` hading (that starts with spaces and ends with space-dot).

+Header links transforms a header into link by adding `[] .` instead of space-and-dot.
+Mostly useful while describing APIs or frameworks with complex tree structures where some headers points to articles of their own.
+Header can also start and/or end with wikiword links.

+Anchor links starts with `#` and jumps within same document (mostly used for "Reference" section at bottom).
+Anchor target is specified by placing `#` as a last symbol of a wikiword link, so clicking on the link `[#1]` will jump into a line with `[1#]` anchor.

 ## Todo

 * Correctly catch links within special marks, ex |https://foo|.